sbrin/bitbusy/README.md

 ### Technologies
-Made using platformio and arduino framework.
+Project written in C++ using PlatformIO and Arduino framework.
 Images and animations made in https://lopaka.app .
 Uses ESPAsyncWebServer and ArduinoJSON for web stuff and Adafruit GFX for graphics.
-Webpage made in svelte and typescript.
+Webpage written in Svelte and Typescript.